-There is a power within us, that’s more significant than any pain or suffering you encounter, and no matter who you feel wronged you, or what circumstances occurred, you are deserving of the liberation that comes with Forgiveness.
+There is a power within us that’s more significant than any pain or suffering you encounter, and no matter who you feel wronged you or what circumstances occurred, you are deserving of the liberation that comes with forgiveness.

 When you open your heart to the possibility of healing, you change the trajectory of your life.
-Forgiveness is the way that we keep ourselves clear conduits for love’s sense flowing through us.
+Forgiveness is how we keep ourselves clear conduits of love’s sense flowing through us.

 Forgiveness is a Practice — Not an Event